TheLevelUp/apns_dispatch/README.md

 # ApnsDispatch

-A simple Ruby framework for sending push notifications and receving feedback using the Apple Push Nofitication service
+A simple Ruby framework for sending push notifications and receiving feedback using the Apple Push Notification service

 ## Installation